emb-riscv/specs-markdown/interrupt-controller.md

 Only hart 0 is required to implement a HIC; additional interrupt controllers in all other harts are optional and implementation specific.

-> <sup>Hart real-time devices may dedicate separate harts to process fast interrupts.
+> <sup>Hard real-time devices may dedicate separate harts to process fast interrupts.
 At the limit, it is possible to wire all interrupts to all harts, and decide in software which interrupts are processed by each hart.</sup>